BasvanE/GDT-Expansion-Pack/README.md

   - Requirement for UltimateLib.

 Version 1.1.0
-  - SirEverard optimized the search bar to look like the wat it's supposed to be.
+  - SirEverard optimized the search bar to look how it's supposed to.

 Version 1.0.0
   - Added search bar in the topic menu when creating a game for easy topic finding. (+ starting fresh with version number)